 - 1. If a load is attached to the hook, remove it. - 2.
-Disconnect the hoist from the main power supply network. - Remove the end cover on the brake side.For more information, see chapter Removing and installing the hoist covers. - Check that the brake data of the replacement brake matches with the data of the original brake.
-You can find the brake data in the sticker - You can find the brake data in the sticker that is attached to the brake.
+Disconnect the hoist from the main power supply network. - 3.
+Remove the end cover on the brake side.
+For more information, see chapter Removing and installing the hoist covers. - 4.
+Check that the brake data of the replacement brake matches with the data of the original brake.

+You can find the brake data in the sticker that is attached to the brake.